Creating Figma Prototypes with Microinteractions

 Recap of this chapter

-In this chapter, we have shown you how to Increase Interactivity with Videos by providing step-by-step instructions on adding video to your Figma file.
+In this chapter, we have shown you how to Increase Interactivity with Videos by providing step-by-step instructions on adding video to your Figma Prototype file with Microinteractions.
 You can create engaging designs that will captivate your audience by following these simple steps and keeping your interaction details in mind.
 However, creating interactive experiences involves more than just adding videos.
 The next chapters of the guide will provide practical advice on how to document interactions during the hand-off phase and explore other ways to make your designs more interactive.
 Stay tuned for more insights on designing immersive experiences.

 Hand-off phase